Your feedback has been sent to our team.

 3.90

 This course will provide a practical and theoretical introduction to methods of translation from French to English and from English to French.
 Topics covered may include an introduction to translation studies, application of translation tools and practices, grammar review, and cross-cultural analysis of a variety of both literary and non-literary texts.
-Pre-requisite: FREN 2020 or FREN 2320 or equivalent placement.
+Pre-requisite: FREN 2020 or equivalent placement.

 —